TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/quickstart.rst

 only a quick tour of the most common TinyCsvParser use-case.
 For more detailed information please consult the full User Guide.

-The :ref:`Examples <examples>` are also a good place to find more advanced use-cases.
+The :ref:`Tutorials<tutorials>` are also a good place to find more advanced use-cases.

 Imagine we have list of persons in a CSV file :code:`persons.csv` with their first name, last name and birthdate.
 The columns are separated by :code:`;` as column delimiter, which each line will be